pyrofolium/netlist-visualizer/README.md

 aggregates all of these functions into a single large verify function that lists all possible violations.
 It's straightforward to extend.

-Zod is extensively used here both to generate types and do runtime checks on incoming types from IO to make sure things are safe.
+Zod is extensively used throughout the code both to generate types and do runtime checks on incoming types from IO to make sure things are safe.
+Zod verifies whether the code fits the schema but logical violations like a GND pin connected to a GND net will be caught by the verify function.

 ### Code organization